 First Aid Kit Notes

-Glasses if Required: If you need to bring them (and ideally a spare pair), both in hard cases.
-Wearing contact lenses is not permitted due to a greater risk of infection associated with using contact lenses in a dirtier environment.
+• Glasses if Required: If you need to bring them (and ideally a spare pair), both in hard cases.
+Wearing contact lenses is not recommended due to a greater risk of infection associated with using contact lenses in a dirtier environment.
 This applied to both disposable and non-disposable lenses.

-- Normal talcum powder is cheap and although it does not medically target fungal infections, it will help prevent them by keeping your feet
+• Normal talcum powder is cheap and although it does not medically target fungal infections, it will help prevent them by keeping your feet dry.

-- Anti-fungal foot powder is more expensive but specifically targets fungal
+• Anti-fungal foot powder is more expensive but specifically targets fungal infections

-- An effective solution is to use talcum powder but also bring a smaller quantity of anti-fungal powder to use when
+• An effective solution is to use talcum powder but also bring a smaller quantity of anti-fungal powder

 Packing guidance top tips